-This section attempts to present a simplified explanation of the Standard Model of Quantum Mechanics and analyze its compatibility with the contributions from Global Mechanics regarding elementary particles.
+This section attempts to present a simplified explanation of the Standard Model of Quantum Mechanics and analyze the compatibility with the contributions from Global Mechanics regarding elementary particles.

 There is no simple way to explain the logic of the set of elementary particles in the Standard Model of Particle Physics because there is none.
 However, we are not trying to give destructive criticism about the model; one should understand the previous statement in the same way in which one could talk about the list of chemical elements before the periodic table of elements.

 In our opinion, the biggest problem with the Standard Model of Physics is that Einstein’s Theory of Relativity does not allow it to discover the essence of elementary particles by outright denying that any type of aether or material structure of virtual fields could exist, and by singularly complicating the already complex mathematics.

 The elementary particles of the Standard Model form a more or less orderly set based on observed characteristics, but its cause is not very well understood; because of this, it is necessary to resort to axiomatic principles such as the Pauli Exclusion Principle, or the Heisenberg Uncertainty Principle –just to quote the most well-known ones.

 Below is a presentation of both the classification of the elementary particles in the Standard Model of Quantum Mechanics and in Global Mechanics.

 Elementary Particles of the Standard Model of Physics

 We cannot help mentioning that the main characteristic of the Standard Model is that seems to use names straight out of Greek mythology or from the world of Lord of the Rings.